 Court is a Senior Lecturer at MIT’s Sloan School of Management.
 He co-directs the school’s five-week Advanced Management Program and leads a variety of custom executive education solutions for organizations such as Alfa Group, AstraZeneca, Turk Telekom and the UK Civil Services.

-Court teaches in the Essential IT for Non-IT Executives program at MIT’s Sloan School.
-He has helped large organizations produce business results from learning, coaching, and enterprise-wide change efforts for the last 20 years.
-His clients have included GE Capital, Deloitte, Fidelity, MIT, Bank of America, Ixis Asset Management, Novartis, Merck, Genzyme; Shire, TJX, Home Depot, Clifford Chance, and Baker McKenzie.
+Chilton has helped large organizations produce business results from learning, coaching, and enterprise-wide change efforts for the past 25 years.
+His clients have included GE Capital, Deloitte, Fidelity, Bank of America, Novartis, Genzyme; Shire, TJX, Home Depot, Clifford Chance, and Baker McKenzie.

-Court has worked internationally on a wide variety of business-building initiatives: creating “branded client experiences;” relationship management and service improvement; sales training and leadership development; executive education and coaching; implementing Six Sigma; professional practice management, and re-engineering the learning function.
+Court teaches primarily at the intersection of leadership, organizational change and strategy.
+He has worked internationally on a wide variety of business-building initiatives: creating “branded client experiences;” relationship management and service improvement; sales training and leadership development; executive education and coaching; implementing Lean/Six Sigma; professional services practice management, and re-engineering the learning function.
 In the course of these initiatives, he has also developed computer simulations, on-line 360 feedback, and process-embedded e-learning.
 He is an effective facilitator and coach for senior management teams.

 Prior to working for MIT’s Sloan School, Court was a senior vice president of The Forum Corporation, based in New York and Boston.
 In the course of 14 years at Forum, he was responsible for the firm’s core leadership, teaming, and total quality offerings.
 He also co-managed the mid-Atlantic region for the firm and several strategic client relationships.